oopanuga/oopanuga.github.io/_posts/2014-7-18-NDC-Oslo-CoreSoftwareDesignPrinciples.md

 ![Image description](/images/ndc/YAGNI.jpg)

-_Somebody already invented a lips painting mask, just in case.
-I don´t think it even works but any girl in the room would better tell_
+_For example, someone has already invented a mask to make applying lipstick easier, but I'm sure if this will ever be needed_

 Apparently this principle makes Venkat´s mates angry:
-> "They took a lot of time to make that generic superb cool class, you better use it!"
+> They took a lot of time to make that generic superb cool class, you better use it!

 Venkat usually rephrases this principle as:
 > You Ain´t Gonna Need It....
 Yet!